- Referrals to specialists outside of MIT Medical

 You may also enroll your spouse or children in the MIT Student Medical Plan and the MIT Student Extended Insurance Plan.

-NOTE: If you’re registered for fewer than 27 units per term, you won’t automatically be enrolled in the MIT Student Extended Insurance Plan, but you are eligible for this coverage if you want it.
-Just stop by the MIT Health Plans Office (E23-308) to sign up.
+NOTE: Less-than-full-time students are not automatically enrolled in the MIT Student Extended Insurance Plan, but you are eligible for this coverage if you want it.
+Call the MIT Health Plans Office at 617-253-1322 for more information.